MechanicalRabbit/DataKnots.jl/doc/src/queries.md

     =#

-### Assembling queries
+### Constructing queries

 In DataKnots, we query data by assembling and running `Query` objects.
-Queries are assembled algebraically: they either come a set of atomic *primitive* queries, or are built from other queries using query *combinators*.
+Queries are constructed algebraically: they either come a set of atomic *primitive* queries, or are built from other queries using query *combinators*.

 For example, consider the query: